SaftIng/safting.github.io/doc/restinterface/triplestore.md

 ### Accept

-Standard: text/json-ld
+Prefered value: application/json

-Possible values are:
+Possible values are overall:

 - application/json
 - text/turtle
   - alternatives: application/x-turtle, application/turtle
 - application/n-triples,
 - text/nquads

-(Comment by @nate: we shouldn't give a default here, because implementations could want other defaults, e.g. an HTML representation.)
+**Important note:** It is called *prefered* value and not *default* value, because it is not guarantueed that the later implementation supports it and so you should not rely on it.

 ### Required parameters